zalando-incubator/authmosphere/API.md

 #### Returns

-`Promise<Token>`
+`Promise<Token>` which resolves with the token if the request was successful.
+Otherwise, rejects with an error message.

 ### getTokenInfo

-Requests validation information from the specified `tokenInfoUrl` and returns a `Promise` which resolves with these information, if the token is valid.
+Requests validation information from the specified `tokenInfoUrl` and returns a `Promise` that resolves with these information, if the token is valid.
 Otherwise, it rejects with an error.

 #### Usage